swcarpentry/git-novice/CONTRIBUTING.md

   + Update the `renv.lock` file with the specific version,
   + Update the cache.
 - Push the updated `renv.lock` file.

+If you need the version of a package that is not programmatically loaded, i.e., is loaded as part of the dependency tree of an specific package:

+- [Create](https://carpentries.github.io/sandpaper/articles/building-with-renv.html#adding-new-packages-to-the-cache) an `episodes/install.R` file that lists the installation scripts for the packages in your lesson.
+- Run the `episodes/install.R` file to install the list of packages.
+- Run `sandpaper::update_cache()`.
+Before you accept the update, verify that the expected version number is listed as an update.
+After this, review the `renv.lock` file if this modified the file as expected.

 #### Reviewer: